16 min read

 Step 2: Build Your Target Audience

 Now it’s time to build your target audience – the people you want to show your Facebook lead ads to.
+Targeting your current customers when building your audience can lead to more accurate targeting and the development of ideal customer profiles, enhancing the effectiveness of your marketing strategies.

 • Select the location you want your ads to run in.
 This might be by country, or even postcode